-13.2 Integrate climate change measures into national policies, strategies and planning strategies and planning
+13.2 Integrate climate change measures into national policies, strategies and planning

 We encourage policymakers to maintain an energy policy framework that addresses climate change and energy in a coordinated manner.

 Board of directors

 The Sempra Energy board of directors directs the management of Sempra Energy, providing experienced and independent leadership.